ubports/locationd/docs/reference/commands.md

 KML or tabular data output of position/heading/velocity data.

 !!!
 Note:
-    It might take a moment for first updates to appear as locationd keeps positioning only active when there is atleast a single user present.
-If the monitor command is the only active it needs to warum up the chip and lock the current positon first before it can come back with an update.
+    There may be a short delay before positioning updates start to appear as locationd only reports updates if one or more clients are active.
+If the monitor command is the only client, this is the reason for the short delay.
+Also, locationd only reports updates if the device's location is actually changing.
+If the device is stationary, there will be no updates to report.

 Example: